 Sahara Forest Project has been working with Jordan ever since HRH King Abdullah II of Jordan invited the management of the company to the first field visit in 2010, meeting with relevant ministers.

-In 2011, a Memorandum of Understanding was signed between the Aqaba Special Economic Zone Authority and The Sahara Forest Project AS in Amman, Jordan.
+In 2011, an MoU was signed between the Aqaba Special Economic Zone Authority and The Sahara Forest Project AS in Amman, Jordan.
 The Jordanian Minister for Foreign Affairs, H.E.
-Nasser Judeh, and the Norwegian minister for Foreign Affairs, H.E.
+Nasser Judeh, and the Norwegian Minister for Foreign Affairs, H.E.
 Jonas Gahr Støre, were both present at the signing ceremony to show joint Jordanian and Norwegian support for the agreement.
-The agreement committed The Sahara Forest Project AS to conduct three comprehensive feasibility studies in Jordan.
-The studies were financed and supported by The Norwegian Ministry of Foreign Affairs.
+The Sahara Forest Project AS committed to conducting three comprehensive feasibility studies in Jordan.
+The studies were financed and supported by the Norwegian Ministry of Foreign Affairs.
 Three studies have been carried out: